-Theoretical physicist pursuing my master’s degree in relativistic spacetime and cosmology at the University of Heidelberg, Germany.
+Theoretical physicist pursuing my Ph.D. in numerical relativity and gravitational wave astronomy at the Max-Planck-Institute for Gravitational Physics in Potsdam, Germany.
 Also passionate about software development, design, data visualisation and teaching.

 *1992 in Hannover, Germany

 Core specialization in General Relativity and Theoretical Astrophysics.
 First-year examination on Quantum Field Theory and Advanced Cosmology.
-Master thesis jointly supervised by Prof. Björn M. Schäfer and Dr. Frederic P. Schuller.
+Master thesis on gravitational theory jointly supervised by Prof. Björn M. Schäfer and Dr. Frederic P. Schuller.

-Bachelor thesis on Gravitational Waves in Modified Gravity supervised by Dr. Valeria Pettorino and Prof. Luca Amendola.
+Bachelor thesis on gravitational waves supervised by Dr. Valeria Pettorino and Prof. Luca Amendola.

 Won a student scholarship to attend one week of sessions, workshops and company tours at the Apple Worldwide Developer Conference 2017.
 Submission: Black holes playground